Linear response for Sinai billiards with small holes: Basic properties of the billiard map

-The relations \eqref{eq:cone-invariance} and \eqref{eq:cone-espansion} make the billiard map \(\cF\) uniformly hyperbolic.\footnote{In the sense that the above definition implies the existence of invariant stable and unstable subspaces almost everywhere with uniform contraction and expansion.} We call a \(\cC^1\) curve \(W\subset \cM\) unstable if the tangent line at any point \(x \in W\) belongs to the small unstable cone \(\hat\cC_x^u\).
+The relations \eqref{eq:cone-invariance} and \eqref{eq:cone-espansion} make the billiard map \(\cF\) uniformly hyperbolic.\footnote{In the sense that they imply the existence of invariant stable and unstable subspaces defined almost everywhere with uniform contraction and expansion.} We call a \(\cC^1\) curve \(W\subset \cM\) unstable if the tangent line at any point \(x \in W\) belongs to the small unstable cone \(\hat\cC_x^u\) and stable if it belongs to the small stable cone \(\hat\cC_x^s\).
 By \eqref{eq:cone-espansion} if \(W\) is an unstable, resp. stable, curve (or actually just aligned with the large unstable resp.\! stable cone),

 Recall that \(|\cdot|\) measures length in the Euclidean norm.
 The definition of a stable curve is similar. \cite[ Exercise 4.50]{MR2229799} gives the following bound on the growth of stable and unstable curves. \begin{lemma} There exists \(C>0\) such that for any unstable, resp. stable, curve \(W\), we have \( |\cF(W)| \le C \sqrt{|W|}\), resp. \( |\cF^{-1}(W)| \le C \sqrt{|W|}\). \end{lemma}